enku/gbp-purge/README.md

 ![screenshot](https://raw.githubusercontent.com/enku/screenshots/refs/heads/master/gbp-purge/builds-over-time.png)

-Perhaps in the future I will add the capability of choosing different purge strategies and add configurationt to decide which strategy to use.
+Perhaps in the future I will add the capability of choosing different purge strategies and add configuration to decide which strategy to use.